w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::caution Nominators must periodically check their validators

 Nominating is _not_ a "set and forget" operation.
-The whole NPoS system is dynamic and as such nominators should periodically monitor the performance and reputation of their validators.
+The whole NPoS system is dynamic and nominators should periodically monitor the performance and reputation of their validators.
 Failing to do so could result in applied slashes and/or rewards not being paid out, even for a prolonged period of time.